That’s why I decided to share this Top 30 + 1 Bonus of the Most Popular WordPress Themes in 2025 ↓

 Pros of Avada

-Thanks to its variety of pre-packaged templates, this theme works for almost any kind of website.
+Thanks to its various pre-designed templates, this theme can suit almost any type of website.

 Cons of Avada

-Flatsome is a theme specializing in e-commerce, and ranks highest on ThemeForest.
-Many of its functionalities are synced to WooCommerce: live search engine, add to card, favorite products, etc. This allows you to create an online shop that rivals even the largest e-commerce sites.
+Flatsome is the top-ranked specialized “eCommerce” theme on ThemeForest.
+Many features are synchronized with WooCommerce: Live search engine, Add to cart, Favorite products, etc. This will allow you to create an online store that rivals the biggest e-commerce sites.

 Pros of Flatsome

-Flatsome includes some beautiful designs that allow you to personalize each section of your site (header, footer, contact form, CTA, etc.).
+Flatsome includes very beautiful designs that allow you to customize all sections of your site (header, footer, contact form, CTA,…).

 Cons of Flatsome

-This theme is specifically designed for online shops, so it isn’t really suitable for showcase sites.
+This theme is specifically designed for online stores, so it won't be very suitable for showcase sites.

 Pros of Enfold